dashed-slug/wallets/readme.txt

 == Upgrade Notice ==

-Version 3.6.5 includes an important bug fix that affects fee calculation for the Exchange extension, plus some more improvements.
+Version 3.6.6 includes a bugfix that prevented installation on old versions of MySQL databases (circa 5.5).

 == Donating ==